fuzz4all/fuzz4all/README.md

 ## 🐛 Bugs Found

-We have included a complete list of bugs found by `Fuzz4All` under `bugs/` folder, feel
+We have included a complete list of bugs found by `Fuzz4All` under `bugs/` folder.

 ## 📝 Citation